MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/content_pipeline/HowTo_PackageTextures_On_Android.md

+---
-# How to package Textures on Android
+title: How to package Textures for Android?
+description: Describes how to support multiple Texture Compression formats for Android.
+requireMSLicense: false
+---

 The Android ecosystem is unique in that the hardware it runs on can be from many different manufactures.
 Unlike iOS or PC you cannot always guarentee what graphics card a user will be using.
 For this reason